-Other utilities that would require using the BootWell include Repair, Rebuild, and Partition.
+Other utilities that would require using the BootWell include Repair, Rebuild, Physical Check, and Repartition.
 The initialize feature would also require the BootWell, but I would not recommend using this on your internal drive unless you have already backed up the data.

 The First Aid tool in Apple’s Disk Utility is useful for detecting and repairing minor disk errors.
 In contrast, Drive Genius has several different utilities for detecting and repairing various errors on your drives.

 DrivePulse will run these utilities on the drives connected to your computer while they are not in use.
-You will be able to see when the last tests were run within DrivePulse if you select the Event Viewer in the DrivePulse dropdown menu.
+You will be able to see when the last tests were run within DrivePulse if you select the Event Viewer in the DrivePulse dropdown menu, or hover over the specific drive in the DrivePulse drop down menu.
 Any errors associated with the tests that were run will also be shown within the Event Viewer.

 As you see above, if you are looking to run the Repair option with the internal drive selected, it will prompt you to restart your computer from a secondary boot device.
 If you have created the BootWell within the software, you will be able to select that drive when you click restart.